tamta117/SCMU/README.md

 ### Technical Specifications
 Acoustic data was recorded on Wildlife Acoustic Song Meter SM4 units.
 Units were programmed to record one minute of audio every ten minutes for 24 hours/day.

-Camera data was recorded by Reconyx HyperFire 900 units.
+Camera data was recorded by Reconyx HyperFire 2 IR units.
 Units were programmed for motion-activated and timelapse images.
 Motion-activated settings were programmed to "agressive"" (5 pictures per trigger, RapidFire, 0 sec quiet period between triggers).
 Timelapse settings were programmed to take one image every 10 minutes.
 Cameras were programmed to run 24 hours/day.